 1955 Actor Peter Gallagher is born.
 Gallagher's Broadway stage credits include the original production of Tom Stoppard's The Real Thing, and revivals of Long Day's Journey Into Night, Guys and Dolls, Noises Off, and On the Twentieth Century.

-1999 The story of The Cavalla Kings hits the scene when Kat and the Kings opens.
+1999 The story of The Cavalla Kings hits the scene when Kat and the Kings opens on Broadway.
 The musical tells the story of a talented but "non-white" young band that couldn't compete with apartheid in Cape Town, South Africa.
-David Kramer directs and musically stages the production that plays at the Cort Theatre on Broadway for 157 performances.
+David Kramer directs and musically stages the production that plays at the Cort Theatre for 157 performances.

 2004 Frank Wildhorn, composer of Jekyll & Hyde, returns to the gothic world for his musical version of Dracula, The Musical, in which Tom Hewitt flies eerily about the stage of Broadway's Belasco Theatre in pursuit of leading lady Melissa Errico for 157 performances.

 2007 A Broadway revival of Grease starring Max Crumm and Laura Osnes—the winners of the reality TV casting competition Grease: You're the One That I Want—opens at the Brooks Atkinson Theatre.
 Directed and choreographed by Kathleen Marshall, the production runs for 554 performances.